 An essentially derived variety may have been predominantly derived from the initial variety or from a variety that has itself been predominantly derived from the initial variety.
 If we take the chain A-B-C-D, where A is the initial variety, variety B is predominantly derived from A and variety C is predominantly derived from B, then C will also be predominantly derived from A. If C meets the remaining requirements for essential derivation it will be regarded as an EDV from A. Furthermore, variety D, predominantly derived from C is therefore also a variety predominantly derived from variety C that is itself predominantly derived from the initial variety and therefore also predominantly derived from variety A. Following this line of reasoning it is in theory possible to have an unlimited "cascade" of predominant derivation.
-Whether any predominantly derived variety in such a case can still be considered as essentially derived from the initial variety will depend on the level of conformity that still exists between the derived variety and the initial variety and the initial variety and the initial variety will depend on the level of conformity that still exists
+Whether any predominantly derived variety in such a case can still be considered as essentially derived from the initial variety will depend on the level of conformity that still exists between the derived variety and the initial variety.